API reference#

 (name_or_key)Return the full-dimensionality key for name_or_key.

-(name)Return a computation function.
+(name)Return a function,

 (key_or_keys[, dims])Infer complete key_or_keys.